INSIDE: Roam the Gnome’s Ultimate List of Disney Tips with Toddlers.

 The meal plan for us included:

-- two snacks (things like a bucket of popcorn, a hot drink, a piece of fruit, or something bakery-style like a muffin or cupcake)
+- Two snacks credits (things like a bucket of popcorn, a hot drink, a piece of fruit, or something bakery-style like a muffin or cupcake)

 We did not pay for a single other bit of food during our six days and never went hungry, leaving our spending dollars for fun things like souvenirs and toys.